 Meanwhile, Canada and the U.S. are preventing all non-essential vehicle traffic from crossing between the two nations.
 To the disappointment of Canadian snowbirds, RVing south for winter is not considered essential.

 “Afraid to think about winter, haven’t been here for at least 30 years.
 Hope there won’t be any snow,” reports Dagmar Lauber of Penticton, British Columbia.

 This year, Canadian snowbirds like Lauber who normally take their homes with them are hunkering down for the long season.
-While most will stay home, many of Canada’s full-time RVers are flocking to Lauber’s region, located in Canada’s warmest winter province, British Columbia.
+Most will stay home.
+But many of Canada’s full-time RVers are flocking to Lauber’s region.
+It’s located in Canada’s warmest winter province, British Columbia.

 Valeria Frech, a northerner who usually winters in Southern California, is prepping for the shift.
 “We need some warm clothes, haven’t been in winter weather since 1973.”